ra1028/Former/README.md

 ### ViewFormer
-ViewFormer is base of the class that manages the HeaderFooterView.
+ViewFormer is base class of the class that manages the HeaderFooterView.
-HeaderFooterView that managed by the ViewFormer class should conform to the corresponding protocol.
+A HeaderFooterView that is managed by the ViewFormer class should conform to the corresponding protocol.
-Default provided ViewFormer classes and the protocols that corresponding to it are the below.
+Default provided ViewFormer classes and the protocols that correspond to it are listed below.

 <table>
 <thead>